-- That server is the "licensed server" for that software license. - You can run instances of the software on the licensed server as specified in the product use rights for the product. - You can create and store any number of instances of the software on any of your servers or storage media.
+- You can run instances of the software on the licensed server as specified in the Product Terms for the product. - You can create and store any number of instances of the software on any of your servers or storage media.

 For example, each license for Exchange Server grants you the right to run one instance of Exchange Server at a time.
 You can run that instance in a physical or virtual OSE, but only on the licensed server.
-However, you can create or store any number of instances of Exchange Server on any of your servers or storage media3.
+However, you can create or store any number of instances of Exchange Server on any of your servers or storage media.
 As Figure 5 below illustrates, if you assign an Exchange Server license to Server A, you can run one instance of Exchange Server in one physical OSE (Figure 5-A) or in one virtual OSE (Figure 5-B).